hyperledger/aries-rfcs/concepts/0430-machine-readable-governance-frameworks/README.md

 Trust frameworks generally begin as human-friendly content.
 They have to be created, reviewed, and agreed upon by experts from various disciplines: legal, business, humanitarian, government, trade groups, advocacy groups, etc. Developers can help by surfacing how rules are (or are not) susceptible to modeling in formal data structures.
 This can lead to an iterative process, where data structures and human conversations create refinement pressure on each other until the framework is ready for release.

+[TODO: The following blurb of JSON is one way to embody what we're after.
+I can imagine other approaches but haven't thought them through in detail.
+I'm less interested in the details of the JSON, for now, than in the concepts we're trying to communicate and automate.
+So have a conversation about whether this format works for us, or should be tweaked/replaced.]

 Each problem domain will probably have unique requirements.
 Therefore, we start with a general governance framework recipe, but plan for extension.
 We use JSON-LD for this purpose.
 Here we present a simple example for the problem domain of university credentials in Germany.
 It manifests just the components of a governance framework that are common across all contexts; additional JSON-LD `@context` values can be added to introduce more structure as needed.
 (See [Field Details](#field-details) for explanatory comments.)

 ```jsonc